jchitpin/thinkdeck/README.md

 3. Ran the `Pi Screen Configuration` application in the drop down menu and changed the screen orientation.
   * Right-clicked on the display and set orientation to `left`.

-## Cable testing and modifications

-I recommend testing whether all of your cables work before installing them into the the chassis.
-These include the micro HDMI to HDMI connector, the USB splitter, micro B panel connector, and USB C to USB A cable.
-Because the cables need to fit into the top chassis, it is recommended to (carefully!) strip the outer plastic sheathing to reduce cable bulk.
-See the final assembly pictures for more details.

-## Assembling the ThinkDeck chassis

-1. Carefully trim off supports from the 3D prints.
-A pair of needle nose pliers is great for removing supports inside the panel cutouts.
-2. Insert the GBA hinges or dowels into the bottom chassis hinge holes.
-3. Carefully epoxy/superglue the exposed GBA hinges/dowels to the hinge grooves of the top chassis.
-Make sure the glue does not seep into the bottom chassis hinge holes!
-4. When dry, epoxy/superglue the left and right 3D printed hinge caps to enclose the hinges/dowels.
-5. Optional: sand/prime/sand/paint/clear coat.

 ## Fit-testing cable panel cutouts